microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/New-MgTeamScheduleSwapShiftChangeRequest.md

 ```

 ### -RecipientUserId
-User id of the recipient of the offer shift request.
+User ID of the recipient of the offer shift request.

 ```yaml
 Type: System.String